Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 ABS 3D Print Sample: A 161 x 182 x 112 mm V8 Engine Block.

-Bambu P1S 3D printer crafting a yellow engine block model in a dimly lit setting, showcasing detailed structure and precision.
+Bambu P1S 3D printer creating a yellow engine block model, highlighting detailed design and precise manufacturing capabilities.

 What is the build volume of the Bambu Lab P1S?